bacadra/pulsar-navigation-panel/README.md

 ## Collapse modes

-Elements of the header tree can be collapsed.
-This can improve workflow or document clarity.
-The global settings can be changed in package settings and local settings by context-menu of panel of by commands:
+The elements of the header tree can be collapsed, which can improve workflow or document clarity.
+The global settings can be changed in the package settings, and local settings can be adjusted using the context menu of the panel or through commands:

 * `navigation-panel:collapse-mode`: collapse all headers now and if rebuilding,
 * `navigation-panel:expand-mode`: uncollapse all headers now and if rebuilding,